clempetit/ML-project-2/README.md

 # Machine Learning Project 2 : Multi-object detection and tracking

 If you are not running on macOS, some steps of the following configuration may fail.
-If you encounter problems or simply want to avoid all the configuration on your computer, you can simply run the attached notebook "Project_2_ML.ipynb" and got through the steps.
+If you encounter problems or simply want to avoid all the configuration on your computer, you can simply run the attached notebook "Project_2_ML.ipynb" on Google Collaboratory and go through the steps.

 ## Installation on Mac OS: